Vivi Ornitier: Concept and creation

 Vivi Ornitier was created for the video game Final Fantasy IX.
-His name in English was originally Vivi Ornitier in the game's manual, though this changed in the Greatest Hits re-release.
-Vivi is kind and of pure heart, yet is also obedient, quiet, indecisive, and introverted.
+He is kind and of pure heart, yet is also obedient, quiet, indecisive, and introverted.
 He is a Black Mage, a class of magic user who employs fire, ice, lightning, and other elements into their magic.
 His character design was meant to strike a balance between realism and a comic-like style, while taking inspiration from the style employed for the characters in the film The Dark Crystal.
 When designing Final Fantasy IX, the designers made a point of designing a part of the world around Vivi due to him being a key character of the story.
-An early scene in the game features various characters posing as members of a play; while he does not participate in the final version, a previous version has him participating after coaxed by Zidane Tribal in order to avoid being arrested.
+An early scene in the game features various characters posing as members of a play; while he does not participate in the final version, a previous version has him participating after being coaxed by Zidane Tribal in order to avoid being arrested.

 While Final Fantasy IX lacks voice actors, Vivi would get multiple voice actors across various other games.
-In Kingdom Hearts II, he is voiced by Ikue Ōtani in the Japanese version and Melissa Disney in the English version, while in World of Final Fantasy his English voice actor is Kath Soucie.
+In Kingdom Hearts II, he is voiced by Ikue Ōtani in the Japanese version and Melissa Disney in the English version, while in World of Final Fantasy and Chocobo GP, his English voice actor is Kath Soucie.